How to Get a Remote Job if You've Never Worked Remotely

 Remote Work Trend

 Question: How “fast” are employers making the shift to operating remotely/hiring for remote roles?
-In the last few years have you notice a large influx in remote positions becoming available or has it been happening slowly.
+In the last few years, have you noticed a large influx of remote positions becoming available, or has it been happening slowly?

 Get a Remote Job

-If you're looking for a remote job you can get a FlexJobs membership, for $14.95 a month.
-Yes, it cost money but it's well worth it.
+If you're looking for a remote job, you can get a FlexJobs membership, for $14.95 a month.
+Yes, it costs money, but it's well worth it.
 I've used it before and love it because it includes jobs beyond those just for designers and developers.

 A huge shoutout to Brie Reynolds and the team at FlexJobs for helping coordinate and offering their time for this interview.